business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is fiduciary liability insurance?

-Fiduciary liability insurance is a business insurance policy that protects your company from employee claims that the benefits plan was mismanaged.
-It provides financial protection and legal counsel if your business is deemed to have acted inappropriately as the fiduciary for the retirement plan.
+Fiduciary liability insurance, sometimes called management liability insurance, is a business insurance policy that protects your company from employee claims of benefit plan fund mismanagement.
+This policy provides financial protection and legal counsel if your business is deemed to have acted inappropriately as the retirement plan’s fiduciary.

-For example, say a company has an employee pension plan and invests that money in high-risk funds to grow the plan aggressively for the employees’ benefit.
-Unfortunately, this causes wide fluctuations in the pension fund’s value as many employees approach retirement.
-Employers, as fiduciaries, must choose more conservative options that represent employees’ risk tolerance.
+For example, let’s say a company has an employee pension plan and invests that money in high-risk funds to grow the plan aggressively for the employees’ benefit.
+Unfortunately, this decision causes wide fluctuations in the pension fund’s value as many employees approach retirement.
+Under their fiduciary duty, employers must choose more conservative options representing employees’ risk tolerance.

 TipBottom line

-If you’re looking for employee retirement plans designed for your small businesses, check out our reviews of the best employee retirement plans to gauge costs and flexibility.
+If you're looking for employee retirement plans designed for your small business, check out our reviews of the best employee retirement plans to compare costs, features and flexibility.

 What is an employee benefits plan?